sarif200/arduino_utils/README.md

 # arduino_utils
-a repository with some code to use with a arduino
+## a repository with a library to use with a arduino
+buffer array manly from this post https://forum.arduino.cc/index.php?topic=627713.0